U.S. flag

 E. Denise Simmons

-E. Denise Simmons, a lifelong resident of Cambridge, is currently serving her ninth term on the Cambridge City Council, and has served two terms as Mayor of Cambridge.
-Denise has spent the past three decades working to better her community – first as the Executive Director of the Cambridge Civic Unity Committee in the 1980s, then as a member of the Cambridge School Committee in the 1990s, and since 2002, as a member of the Cambridge City Council.
+E. Denise Simmons has spent a lifetime in service to Cambridge.
+Now in her 13th term on the City Council – which includes three terms as Mayor – she has shaped the civic life of this city for more than three decades: as Executive Director of the Cambridge Civic Unity Committee in the 1980s, as a member of the Cambridge School Committee in the 1990s, and as a City Councilor since 2002.

 Contact